isomerpages/moe-nls/_school/School Policy/WHISTLE BLOWING POLICY.md

 | All matters regarding Chairman or Directors (excluding Chairman ARC)  | [nlswhistleblowing1@gmail.com](mailto:nlswhistleblowing1@gmail.com)<br><br>Note: this account is accessed by Chairman ARC and the Principal.
 Updates on emails will be provided to the Audit & Risk Committee regularly.  | <br>Chairman Audit & Risk Committee (ARC)  |
 | All matters regarding Chairman ARC  | [nlswhistleblowing2@gmail.com](mailto:nlswhistleblowing2@gmail.com)  <br><br>Note: this account is accessed by Chairman BOD and the Principal.
 Updates on emails will be provided to the Audit & Risk Committee regularly.  | Board Chairman together with appointed directors.
 Board Chairman will decide on composition depending on the nature of the situation.  |
 |   |   |   |

+16 \.
+For reporting by mail, the whistle-blower can send the letter to the following address and attention to the relevant investigation members: